 Alan Boakes is the Concatenation Webmaster, his own web page is www.boakes.net and he can also be contacted through the Concat e-mail address below, just clearly mark your message for his attention.

 If you want to get in touch with Concatenation, please mail us at the following address -

 Please allow at least one week (preferably two) for reply as not all the SF2 Concatenation team are within easy access of the Webmaster.

 Important if you are sending promotional publicity information please only send your messages to one address.
 Sending copies of the same message to several of us only results in our forwarding them to the appropriate person and this results in their being bombarded with messages and not least the risk of confusion as to what has been included in our seasonal news folder and what has been left out as duplicate material.
 Offenders are given one warning.
-Repeat offenders are spam listed by each of our key servers.
+Again, repeat offenders are spam listed by each of our key servers.
 Sorry to have to be firm and spell out the obvious but some with poor communication skills come close to spamming.

-Finally, in addition to guidance, you may want to know our seasonal posting schedule and note we require your news one month before seasonal posting; remember our big 3 seasonal postings are usually well over 100 pages should you print all the material out and all this needs careful coding.
+Finally, in addition to guidance, you may want to know our seasonal posting schedule and note we require your news one month before seasonal posting; remember our big 3 seasonal postings are usually well over 50 pages should you print all the material out and all this needs careful coding.
 (Our news editor finalises the seasonal news page three weeks before posting and then our webmaster collects everything, assembles it, runs internal link checks and then external link checks before posting (hopefully) by our regular scheduled date.)

 [Updated: 14.9.5 | Contact | Copyright | Privacy]